 Likewise, those pooches past the prime of their life can rely on stronger bones to help them stay mobile even long into their later years.

-Many experts quite correctly attest that the high amount of natural sugars present in carrots can cause complications like obesity or diabetes, but one would be have to be very much overdoing it – quite literally dishing out carrot chunks like candy – to have such an untoward effect on their dog.
+Many experts quite correctly attest that the high amount of natural sugars present in carrots can cause complications like obesity or diabetes, but one would have to be very much overdoing it – quite literally dishing out carrot chunks like candy – to have such an untoward effect on their dog.

 How many carrots can a dog eat daily?